 The 17 Best Vegetables for Guinea Pigs (A-Z):

 Asparagus is a perfect example of a nutritious vegetable you can frequently feed your guinea pig.
 It’s low in sugar and provides your pet with plenty of vitamins and minerals.
 It’s also unlikely to cause an upset stomach or diarrhea.
 It’s low in pesticides, so there is less danger of health problems after washing.
 You can feed your pet up to ¼ cup of raw chopped asparagus several times a week.

 Basil is healthy and will provide your pet with plenty of vitamin C and other nutrients, and it’s low in fat and sugar.
 However, it does contain a lot of calcium, so you shouldn’t give it to your pet every day.
 Most experts recommend limiting amounts to less than a handful of chopped basil once or twice a week.

 You can feed your pet guinea pig all parts of the beet plant, including roots, leaves, and stalk.
 It provides plenty of vitamins, potassium, and fiber.
 The only downside to beets is that they have a lot of calcium which can be harmful to guinea pigs if they get too much.
-Most experts recommend giving your pet a quarter cup once a week as a treat.
+Most experts recommend giving your pet 1/4 cup once a week as a treat.

 4. Bell Peppers

 Bell peppers are a great vegetable to feed your pet.
 They contain several vitamins and minerals, including vitamins A and C. Bell peppers are also low in sugar, so they make a perfect staple food.
 Cut raw bell peppers into manageable sizes and give them to your pet every day.